w3f/polkadot-wiki/docs/learn-staking.md

 - Until slashed, stake is reused from era to era.
 Nominating with N coins for E eras in a row does not mean you have N*E coins to be slashed - you've only ever had N.
 - Slashable offences can be found after the fact and out of order.

 To balance this, we only slash for the maximum slash a participant can receive in some time period, rather than the sum.
 This ensures protection from overslashing.
-Likewise, the time span over which maximum slashes are computed are finite and the validator is chilled with nominations withdrawn after a slashing event, as state in the previous section.
+Likewise, the time span over which maximum slashes are computed are finite and the validator is chilled with nominations withdrawn after a slashing event, as stated in the previous section.
 This prevents rage-quit attacks in which, once caught misbehaving, a participant deliberately misbehaves more because their slashing amount is already maxed out.

 ## Reward Distribution